-The procedure for obtaining secondary legal aid is initiated by submitting a request for granting legal aid on the prescribed form to the competent office.
-The application form for legal aid can be obtained from the offices and on the websites of the offices and the Ministry of Justice and Public Administration (Ministarstvo pravosuđa i uprave).
+The procedure for obtaining secondary legal aid is initiated by submitting a request for granting legal aid on the prescribed form to the competent administrative body.
+The application form for legal aid can be obtained from the administrative bodies and on the websites of the administrative bodies and the Ministry of Justice and Public Administration (Ministarstvo pravosuđa i uprave).

 Applications for legal aid in a cross-border dispute and applications for the transmission of applications for legal aid in a cross-border dispute are to be submitted on the forms prescribed by Commission Decision 2004/844/EC of 9 November 2004 establishing a form for legal aid applications under Council Directive 2003/8/EC to improve access to justice in cross-border disputes by establishing minimum common rules relating to legal aid for such disputes and Commission Decision 2005/630/EC of 26 August 2005 establishing a form for the transmission of legal aid applications under Council Directive 2003/8/EC, published in the Official Journal of the European Union.

 Forms and all accompanying documents in a cross-border dispute must be submitted translated into Croatian.
 Otherwise, the application will be rejected.